Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 2.1.3 Severe Dementia

-In severe Alzheimer’s disease, because so many areas of the brain are affected, a person’s ability to communicate, recognize family members and loved ones, and care for self is severely affected.
-A person living with severe dementia is easily confused, indecisive, and often unable to communicate their needs clearly.
-Sleep disturbances, emotional outbursts, and frustration are very common.
+In severe Alzheimer’s disease, because so many areas of the brain are affected, the ability to care for oneself is severely affected.
+Confusion, indecisiveness, sleep disturbances, and emotional outbursts are very common.

-At this stage, a person living with severe dementia may wander, rummage, or hoard.
+All sorts of challenging behaviors can occur at this stage, especially if caregivers (including professional caregivers) are poorly trained, easily frustrated, or highly stressed.
+A person living with severe dementia may wander, rummage, or hoard.
 Screaming, swearing, crying, shouting, loud demands for attention, negative remarks to others, and self-talk are common.
-These outbursts are usually triggered by unmet needs such as frustration, boredom, loneliness, depression, cold, heat, loud noises, or pain.
+These outbursts are often triggered by unmet needs such as frustration, boredom, loneliness, depression, cold, heat, loud noises, or pain.

 2.1.4 Symptoms and Behaviors at the End of Life